nayavu/scala-chat/README.md

 ### Server -> Client

 * `DownstreamNewMessage` - chat member receives a new message
+* `DownstreamNewMessageTrace` - chat member receives a notification about a new message (for visualization)
 * `DownstreamMessageRead` - chat member receives a confirmation that message was read
-* `DownstreamStartedTyping` - chat member receives a notification that another member starts typing
+* `DownstreamStartedTyping` - chat member receives a notification one member starts typing to another one
-* `DownstreamStoppedTyping` - chat member receives a notification that another member stops typing
+* `DownstreamStoppedTyping` - chat member receives a notification one member stops typing to another one
 * `DownstreamMemberJoined` - chat member receives a notification that another member joins the chat
 * `DownstreamMemberIsAway` - chat member receives a notification that another member is away (i.e. closed the browser)
 * `DownstreamMemberLeft` - chat member receives a notification that another member leaves the chat (i.e. pressed 'Leave' button)
-* `DownstreamNewMessageTrace` - chat member receives a notification about a new message (for visualization)
-* `DownstreamStartedTypingTrace` - chat member receives a notification that one member starts typing to another one (for visualization)
-* `DownstreamStoppedTypingTrace` - chat member receives a notification that one member stops typing to another one (for visualization)